JulesDoc/python_scripts/winbuild/README.txt

 ***DO NOT COMMIT INI FILES***

-- DEPLOY SOURCE CODE INTO DEVL MACHINE
+- DEPLOY SOURCE CODE INTO DEVL MACHINE.
+WINBUILD FOLDER.

     Following scripts are locate within winbuild folder.
 Config.ini existing in this folder file will take care of the path consistency for the next scripts: